Nagasaki: Demographics

 On August 9, 1945, the population was estimated to be 263,000.
-As of February 1, 2024, the city had a population of 392,281 and a population density of 1,629 people per km^{2}.
+As of March 1, 2017, the city had a population of 505,723 and a population density of 1,000 people per km^{2}.

 Sports

-Nagasaki is represented in the J.League of football with its local club, V-Varen Nagasaki.
+Nagasaki is represented in the J.League of football with its local club, V-Varen Nagasaki who play at the Peace Stadium Connected by SoftBank.
+Along with its local football club, Nagasaki is also represented in the second division of the B.League of basketball with Nagasaki Velca, playing their games at Happiness Arena.